helium/HIP/0032-split-dcs.md

 This is your chance to discuss your proposal in the context of the whole design space.
 This is probably the most important section!

-There is people out there that use the current hip 15 and 17 to the best of their abilities and plan accordingly.
+There is people out there that use the current HIP-15 and 17 to the best of their abilities and plan accordingly.
 They try to provide redundancy in a reasonable fashion, but they all must fear the gigabyte gangster taking it all.
 A second look at the real life examples that are happening TODAY might be in order.
 Should one really earn 18.000 DC while others don't even total 200 just a few